ninabarzh/orchard/resources/cheatsheets/Docker-cheatsheet.md

 - [Install docker](https://docs.docker.com/engine/install/) (I installed manually so I can airgap)
 - [Install docker-compose](https://docs.docker.com/compose/install/)
 - Create an account on Docker Hub if you wish to create your own images and push them to Docker Hub (for collaboration with others)
-- Do NOT try to install Kitematic, it [checks for the setuid sanbox binary on desktop Linux](https://bugs.chromium.org/p/chromium/issues/detail?id=598454) and it builds but with errors: command "/opt/kitematic/node_modules/electron-prebuilt/dist/electron build" (target "electron") exited with code 1.
+- Do NOT try to install Kitematic, it [checks for the setuid sandbox binary on desktop Linux](https://bugs.chromium.org/p/chromium/issues/detail?id=598454) and it builds but with errors: command "/opt/kitematic/node_modules/electron-prebuilt/dist/electron build" (target "electron") exited with code 1.
 That's ancient.

 The CLI is good enough.
-I'll race through the tutorials, get it working with the code repository we wish to test and make a general docker cheatsheet.
+I'll race through the tutorials, get a container working with the code repository we wish to test and make a general docker cheatsheet while doing so.

 ## Removing shit
 First off, how to get stuff that doesn't work out of your system: